CQCL/hugr/README.md

 The Hierarchical Unified Graph Representation (HUGR, pronounced _hugger_) is the common representation of quantum circuits and operations in the Quantinuum ecosystem.
+It provides a high-fidelity representation of operations, that facilitates compilation and encodes runnable programs.

 ## Features